itbr-canada-community/documentos/code-of-conduct.md

 ## 8. Application guidelines

-Community leadership will follow these Community Impact Guidelines to determine the consequences of any action they deem to violate this Code of Conduct:
+Community leadership will follow the guideline below to determine the consequences of any action they deem to violate this Code of Conduct:

 ### 1. Corrective Action
 Community Impact: Use of inappropriate language or other behaviour that is considered unprofessional or frowned upon by the community.